Bike tour in the coffee triangle

 Check, check, doublecheck

-To Los Nevados or not?
+To Los Nevados National Park or not?

 At first, the medical team was not happy about my planned trip to Los Nevados National Park.
 After I promised not to do any long hikes, they agreed to the trip on one condition: I had to rest well in Santa Rosa de Cabal for the next few days and dress well for the cold.
 After a warm goodbye, my angeles got back into the ambulance (without flashing lights…).